Neck Pain While Stretching? Why?

 Sometimes a person's unique flexibility and movement ability is such that the joints stop the movement before the muscle stretch does.
 When this is the case it may not be possible to effectively and safely stretch the neck muscles while keeping the joints safe.
 This person may require some specific modifications to make the stretch safe and effective.

 The upper trapezius is the most commonly prescribed neck stretch.
-Here are a few pointers to make this stretch safe and effective.
+Here are a few pointers to safely and effectivley stretch the left upper trap.

-Start with good posture and anchor the left shoulder by gently holding the bottom of the chair.
+Start with good posture and anchor the left shoulder by gently holding the bottom of the chair with your left hand (if you are unable to grab the bottom of your seat, you can sit on the palm of your hand).

 Slowly look down, tip the right ear to the right shoulder, slowly rotate the chin up toward the ceiling.

-Slowly lean to the right to create an increase in the stretching sensation.
+Slowly lean to the right to create an increase in the stretching sensation (think drop your right shoulder towards your right hip).

 Where do I feel stretching? left side of neck